Industry News

 • Ideal for high‑end displays and immersive experiences.

-• Higher installation and screen costs.
+• Higher installation and screen costs compared to front projection.

-• More complex maintenance and adjustments.
+• More complex maintenance and alignment adjustments.

 Front, Rear, and Side Projection: Which One is Right for You?(图3)